 This is the biggest area I wish I had help in.
 I would have had so much less stress the last 10 years.
 Well, you don’t know what you don’t know.
 But, You by ready this NOW KNOW!
 Good for you!!

 Gray areas in your divorce decree can lead to conflict in the future.
 This conflict hurts everyone – especially children.
-Plan for your children’s contingencies today to avoid conflict in the future.
+One of our tips for divorce is to plan for your children’s contingencies today to avoid conflict in the future.
 Who will buy the car when the kids can drive?
 Who will pay for insurance?
 How many extra-curricular activities will your child/children be involved in, and who will pay for these activities?
 Look at holidays – do you want to add Halloween or Easter to the holiday rotation?
 Is there a large family event annually which you want to establish rights to?
 Consider all your life events, and establish guidelines for possession of the children for those events as clearly as possible today to avoid conflict in the future.

 We hope your divorce process is going smoothly.
 Odds are, things are up and down as they were for me.
 My heart goes out to you because I know what you are walking through.
 Please call our office for a complimentary consultation to get clarity of the financial side of divorce.
 Having knowledge really is power.
 Let us help empower you.
 Contact us at www.divorcestrategiesgroup.com today to schedule a complimentary consultation.